Foxandxss/hello-lineman/README.md

 ### Getting started

-So you want to make an app and you know that is going to use a framework like `Angular`, `Backbone` or `Ember` but so far no idea about what backend.
+So you want to make an app and you know that is going to use a framework like `Angular`, `Backbone` or `Ember` but you have so far no idea about what backend.
 Not a problem!

-Lets create a directory for our application:
+Let's create a directory for our application:

 ```
 $ mkdir hello-lineman